The Wild Way Home

 Main Focus: Synonyms

-This activity focuses on pages 66 and 67 of The Wild Way home and the activity is synonyms.
+This activity focuses on pages 66 and 67 of The Wild Way Home and the focuses on synonyms.

 Your KS2 class will read the extract from the story and identify synonyms of the given words in the passage.